 In the last few months, petrol prices have skyrocketed exponentially, making it more and more difficult to fill up your tank without spending a sky-high amount of money.
 As a result, you’re probably looking for ways to reduce your day-to-day petrol usage, so as to avoid the dreaded trip to the nearest petrol station.
-But, there are in fact a plethora of ways to save on petrol that will also benefit the long term health of your car.
+But, there are in fact a plethora of ways to save on petrol or save money on car maintenance that will also benefit the long term health of your car.
 Read on as we show you how to savvily save and keep your car in its optimum health.

 A way that will without a doubt make a huge difference to your fuel consumption, is ensuring that your car is serviced regularly.
 If you’re wondering how to save petrol this is without a doubt one of the best ways.
 Seeking professional advice and making certain your car is running at its best capacity.
 The longer you wait, or more irregularly you receive services the more likely you are to develop problems that affect your fuel consumption; for example, if the oil you’re using is too thick, parts of the engine will have a more difficult time moving through it and you end up using more than necessary and needing to purchase petrol more often.